brunomaldonado/App/README.md

 # Rock-Paper-Scissors game

-Una previa visualizacion del juego, for cell phones, tablets and desktop.
+A preview of the game, for mobile phone, tablets and desktop

 <!-- <p align="center">
   <img src="./assets/rps.gif" alt="animated">